-Students should not bring cell phones to the testing site.
-For some standardized tests, cell phones are prohibited.
-Students should check the requirements in the testing material before test day.
+Students should not bring cell phones or other unauthorized electronic devices to the testing site for standardized tests.
+For many standardized tests, the possession or use of such devices is strictly prohibited.
+Students are responsible for checking the specific requirements outlined in the testing materials before test day.

-If a student cheats on a standardized test or exam, their results are invalid.
-This means they receive no credit.
-ETHS will notify their parent/guardian and the testing companies or state agencies who administer the test or exam.
-Students will not receive AP credit if they cheat on an Advanced Placement exam.
+If a student engages in any form of cheating on a standardized test or exam, their results will be invalidated, meaning they will receive no credit for the test.
+ETHS will notify the student's parent/guardian and the testing companies or state agencies who administer the test or exam.
+Students will not receive Advanced Placement (AP) credit if they cheat on an AP exam.